JamieS56/Milestone-Project-4/README.md

 * Footer has email for contact info and links to social accounts so that the user can easily find out more about us or contact us.

-* Toasts popup in the bottom left displaying any message the server has for the user, the toasts are color coded depending on the type of message.
+* Toasts popup in the bottom right displaying any message the server has for the user, the toasts are color coded depending on the type of message.

     | Message | Color  |
     | ------- | ------ |